 “It’s funny how a 2-sentence email can change your life forever.
 At 4:09 a.m. on October 31, 2017, we received an email from our attorney saying, ‘I need to speak with you about a unique situation.
 Please give me a call when you get this message.’
 My husband and I had been married for over 10 years and due to a cancer diagnosis and treatment shortly after college, we were unable to conceive children of our own.
 Adam had always dreamed of a big family, 6 children to be exact, but as the years went by, we had both started to wonder if the family we dreamed of would ever happen.

 Adoption isn’t an easy process and we hit almost every road block possible, including moving 10 hours away in the middle of the process and having to start the home study process over from scratch.
 We fought hard to get numerous background checks between states (TX and AL) and worked through countless issues until we were finally home study approved.
 After finding the perfect attorney and waiting to be matched with an expectant mother, our dreams finally came true – we were matched!
 As we would learn shortly, that match and subsequent unique situation would change our lives forever.

 The following 55 days were filled with highs and lows as we watched our baby girls fight every day.
 As if that wasn’t emotional enough, we also waited as court dates were delayed and the finalization of our adoption was pushed.
-All of this while we were 6 hours from our home in TX and more than 10 hours from friends and family in AL. Without these official parental rights we were not comfortable sharing our news publicly.
-Finally, after six weeks of being by their sides in the NICU, we were able to finalize their adoption on April 10, 2018 and share our wonderful news with the world; only a few weeks later the girls were released from the NICU and able to come home with us forever.
+All of this while we were 6 hours from our home in TX and more than 10 hours from friends and family in AL. Without these official parental rights, we were not comfortable sharing our news publicly.
+Finally, after six weeks of being by their sides in the NICU, we were able to finalize their adoption on April 10, 2018 and share our wonderful news with the world.
+Only a few weeks later, the girls were released from the NICU and were able to come home with us forever.

 SHARE this story on Facebook or Twitter to support those going through the adoption process.